dcm858/Redaction-Poetics/README.md

 I was going to include the midterm here so that a comparison could be made and the difference could become apparent, but the work I did on the midterm was mostly in researching, looking at Python and trying to assess whether or not I could create something reasonable in the amount of time I had, trying out examples using RiTa Processing, and finally, coalescing my development effort around the Javascript web speech API, speech-to-text, RiTa Javacript version.
 I was able to generate speech to text and text to speech that was rhymed.

 In my midterm version, all of this work resulted in a meager single-page form that generated a single line of non-stop text, snaking through the form, relentlessly rhyming every single sound, alphabetically, stuck on the A's.
+And the male robotic voice was almost, but not quite, unintelligible.

 In the final, I was able to figure out how to split the spoken text and rhyme individual words in Javascript.
 I cleaned up the page, but I would still like to get rid of the need for the microphone graphic and the stop sign.
 These would seem to be just graphic elements, but from what I can tell, they are necessary--click on the mike, click on the stop--within the code.
 I tried eliminating them and my application broke.